 All ticket prices per person except for the Bill O’Connell Memorial Road Rally which includes driver and navigator.

-Twenty-Four Years of Distinction
+Over Twenty-Five Years of Distinction

 In the early 1990s, a small group of automobile enthusiasts banded together to organize the Philadelphia Vintage Grand Prix which was held in Fairmount Park.
 The event was well attended, and the roster of vintage competitors was impressive.
 However, several factors caused the event to end after a few years of operation.
 That enthusiast group then considered another way to bring these wonderful vintage vehicles together for the public to enjoy.
 The idea was to create a Concours d’Elegance, inviting only the most interesting and significant automobiles for display and judging on the concours show field.